jatindarkumar12/Steganography-using-VAE/README.md

 * **Convolutional Neural Networks (CNNs):** CNNs form the basis for CNN-based image steganography methods, contributing to the embedding and extraction of secret messages within images.

+  ## Open Challenges and Future Directions:
+  Despite encouraging advancements, several challenges remain:
+* **Adversarial Attacks:** The susceptibility of steganographic techniques, especially using GANs, to adversarial attacks poses a significant challenge.
+Future work should focus on enhancing robustness against attacks aiming to compromise data concealment.

+* **Real-Time Embedding:** Achieving real-time data embedding within images remains a challenge.
+Future directions should explore optimizations or alternative techniques to make the process more efficient and suitable for dynamic applications.

+* **Large-Scale Deployment:** Scaling the proposed steganography techniques for large-scale deployment in practical scenarios poses challenges.
+Addressing issues related to scalability and resource consumption is crucial for widespread adoption.